JSCustom/laravel-user-management/README.md

-# Laravel QuickBooks Online API
+# Laravel User Management API
 Laravel package for user management.
 Includes user, user profile and user role.
 ## Getting Started
 Below are the steps in order to integrate user management API to your Laravel project.